Peer Review Process & Guidelines

 Revisions

 The Managing Editor and reviewers assess revised manuscripts to ensure all reviewers' comments were addressed for re-submission review and/or explanations are provided where a suggested revision was not corrected or addressed.
 Revisions are generally requested if a manuscript is considered appropriate.
 Minor revisions are usually requested as a final step before acceptance in the production phase.
-If manuscripts are rejected by reviewers, the Managing Editor will relay anonymous reviewer comments to the submitting author.

 Editorial decisions

-Should reviewers reject a submission or resubmission, the Managing Editor may alert the Editors-in-Chief (EICs) and Associate Editors-in-Chief, or Executive Editor-in-Chief to determine whether the submission warrants publication and benefits the sector.
+Should reviewers reject a submission or resubmission, the Managing Editor may alert the Editors-in-Chief (EICs) and Associate Editors-in-Chief, Section Editors, or Executive Editor-in-Chief to determine whether the submission warrants publication and benefits the sector.
 The EICs and Managing Editor will, together, make a decision based on the reviewers' comments, and may contact the reviewers to discuss the overall manuscript contribution in the field in more depth.
 EIC decisions are final.

 Appeals